lasselukkari/DuinoDCX/README.md

 <img src="images/upload-menu.jpg">

-When the uploading is done the ESP32 will reboot.
+Once the uploading is done the ESP32 will reboot.
 When the device gets a wifi connection to the local network it will output the information to the serial monitor.
-Copy the devices IP address to the clipboard.
+Copy the IP address to the clipboard.
 <img src="images/connection-console-ouput.jpg">
 Next open the IP address in a browser and login.
 Username and password are both admin.
 <img src="images/ota-login.jpg">

-Download the latest binary release from https://github.com/lasselukkari/DuinoDCX/releases.
-Select the file by clicking the Choose file -button and the click Update.
+Download the latest binary release from [https://github.com/lasselukkari/DuinoDCX/releases](https://github.com/lasselukkari/DuinoDCX/releases).
+Select the file by clicking the __Choose file__ -button and then click __Update__.

 <img src="images/uploading-firmware.jpg">